mastrogippo/Prism-Docs/docs/source/pinout.rst

 Here you can find all the connectors pinout.

-.. note:: All the part numbers are for the female connectors
+.. note:: All the part numbers are for the mating connectors

 Top view
 ========